Establishes a device as the current device.

 commands invoke these device control mnemonics using the /mnemonic

 ) syntax.
-These device control mnemonics perform operations such as moving the cursor to a specified screen location or rewinding a magnetic tape.
+These device control mnemonics perform operations such as moving the cursor to a specified screen location.

 Use the mnespace

 argument to override the default mnemonic space assignment.
 Specify an ObjectScript routine that contains the control mnemonics entry points used with this device.
 The enclosing double quotes are required.
 Specify this option only if you plan to use device control mnemonics with the READ

 command.
 If the mnemonic space does not exist, InterSystems IRIS issues a <NOROUTINE> error.
 For further details on mnemonic spaces, see I/O Devices and Commands

 in the I/O Device Guide